Ramewaheng/naya/README.md

 # naya
-This is my first Git Repositiry
+This is my first Git Repository.
+Author - Wahengbam Rameshori